rating: ***1/2

-An archeologist with a drinking problem, Jason, visits the countryside with his crew to excavate and study an Etruscan tomb.
-He's staying in the mansion owned by a renowned orchestra conductor Nikos, and his wife Myra, whom the latter Jason once had a romantic flair with until the relationship went bitter due to his drinking.
+Jason, an archeologist with a drinking problem, visits the countryside with his crew to excavate and study an Etruscan tomb.
+He's staying in the mansion owned by a renowned orchestra conductor named Nikos, and his wife Myra, whom the latter Jason once had a romantic flair with until the relationship went bitter due to his drinking.

 Narrative-wise, I like the archeological premise of this film as it's an unusual (if not rarely tackled) subject to focus on, adding the possibility of a supernatural or supernaturally-inclined motive for the deaths.
-The first act of the film was rather productive with the characters being introduced in depth, letting us know at least a bit of what may be running through their heads.
-Some possible red herrings were thrown in to provide some twist and turn to the story but, sadly, it all strolls further along, a melodrama involving a love triangle between Jason, Myra and Nikos starts to get it the way in a not to welcome fashion.
+The first act of the film gets rather productive with the characters as they're introduced in depth, letting us know at least a bit of what may be running through their heads and the troubles they're dealing with, leading to some possible red herrings to fuel the twist and turns of its mystery.
+As it all strolls further along, the melodramatic love triangle between Jason, Myra and Nikos do starts to get it the way in a not to welcome fashion.

+When it comes to the murder horror aspect of the film, the kills here differ from the usual blade stabbings as the killer uses an archeological probe that was meant to capture the insides of a tomb without fully damaging it.
+An interesting idea added to these killings is that whenever the killer's about to murder or is at least nearby, they play and leave a cassette player booming away an orchestral composition, as a form of a calling card.
 The score, both from the red herring tape and the entire movie itself, was provided by Mondo Cane's Riz Ortolani, which did an outstanding job.
-The film boasts some beautiful country side shots and some great cinematography; especially during the last act where it's full use of shadows and corners brought up the much needed intensity of the danger.
+The film also boasts some beautiful country side shots and some great cinematography; especially during the last act where it's full use of shadows and corners brought up the much needed intensity of the danger.

-I could blame the misleading marketing this film has, but for all giallo enthusiasts, this is a definite keep.
-While most would prefer the hallucinatory nature of the director's next giallo effort, or some would be wondering when will the zombies make their shambling entry, The Dead are Alive is a clever and beautiful giallo that really deserves a lot more than what's coming to it.
+Looking past the misleading marketing this film has, this is a definite keep for all giallo enthusiasts.
+While most would prefer the hallucinatory nature of the director's next crime mystery effort, or some would be wondering when will the zombies make their shambling entry, The Dead are Alive (1972) is a clever and beautiful giallo that really deserves a lot more eyes viewing it.

 Bodycount: